Skip to main content

 9 mentions Positive Neutral Negative

-• “Steam Deck performance was fine at first, but dipped to around 30 FPS after 15 minutes, despite the game not being graphically intensive.”
+• “Steam Deck performance was fine at first, but dipped to 30 FPS or so after 15 minutes, despite not being a graphically intensive game.”

 • “Furthermore, the Shift+Tab overlay performance is incredibly poor; attempting to access the discussion forums caused the overlay to hang and produced a system pinwheel, nearly crashing the computer.”